-The Lake George Stormwater Improvement Project in the Village of Lake George, NY was selected as a "pilot project" in 2004 and constructed in October of 2006 as the first successful Section 542 project.
+The Lake George Village Project, selected as a "pilot project" in 2004, was constructed in October of 2006 as the first successful Section 542 project.
 The project reduces stormwater runoff from a large parking lot at Beach Road in Lake George Village.
-The project includes the construction of a 'stormwater median' and infiltration chamber to intercept surface flow and reduce pollution loading to Lake George which flows into Lake Champlain.
-This project is complete and cost \$282,000.
+The project includes the construction of a 'stormwater median' and infiltration chamber to intercept surface flow and reduce pollution loading to Lake George, a smaller lake which is part of the Lake Champlain system.

-Additional projects were selected in April 2005 for implementation under Section 542:
+Four additional projects were selected in April 2005 for implementation under Section 542: